smlight-tech/smhub-flasher/README.md

 # SMHUB USB Flasher

-A utility for flashing OS firmware images onto the SMHUB over USB.
+A simple, automated tool for flashing and recovering the SMHUB operating system over a direct USB connection.

-The process is fully automatic: the tool speaks directly to the chip's BootROM, negotiates a dynamic U-Boot bootloader into DRAM, then streams the disk image to the board's eMMC.
+Whether you are getting a fresh start or recovering a completely unbootable hub, this tool handles the entire process for you automatically.

 ## 🖥️ 1.
 Graphical Interface (GUI)